sunxiaoguang/serverless-cost-calculator/README.md

 ## Overview

-The `serverless-cost-calculator` is an application that estimates the monthly cost of running MySQL-compatible databases on TiDB Serverless, analyzing your current workload to provide a projected expense.
+The `serverless-cost-calculator` is an application that estimates the monthly cost of running existing workloads on MySQL-compatible databases using TiDB Serverless.
+It analyzes your current workload to provide a projected expense.
+As the tool is still in the early stages of development, its estimations may differ substantially in real-world scenarios.
+If you encounter any problems or unexpected estimations, please feel free to report them.

 ## Prerequisites